Discover the Tamar Valley

 Inland from Pentillie, St Mellion golf course is one of the finest in Cornwall having been used for international tournaments over the years.

 At Halton Quay, narrow lanes bring visitors down to a pretty medieval quayside where limestone was once unloaded to improve the fields around the valley and a small riverside chapel stands watch over the tidal waters flowing past.
-The valley sides as you head upstream have historically been used for growing soft fruit including cherries.
+The valley sides as you head upstream have historically been used for growing soft fruit including cherries and strawberries.
 They are now often full of daffodils in the early spring, if you can see over the high Cornish hedges that flank the lanes around here.

 Most lanes lead to Cotehele, the National Trust's Medieval property that attracts thousands of visitors every year.
 The house itself is full of period tapestries and furnishings, whilst its sheltered grounds lead down past ponds and rhododendrons to the river below.
 Here you will find Cotehele Quay, home to the 'Shamrock', a Victorian sailing barge that used to sail up and down the coast of Devon and Cornwall.
 One of her cargos may well have been grain or corn, and here, just up the valley you will find Cotehele Mill, where they still make flour in the old fashioned way using water-power.

 You are about to enter the industrial heartland of the Tamar Valley.
 Walking upstream from Cotehele to the village of Calstock you will pass the Danescoombe Valley where former mine buildings have been converted into modern homes.
-This part of the valley is included in the UNESCO World Heritage area, awarded in 2006 to mining sites across Cornwall and Devon.
+This part of the valley is included in the UNESCO World Heritage area, awarded in 2006 to mining sites across Cornwall and West Devon.
 In the 1800s the valley was a hive of industry with men mining for copper and tin up and down its banks.
 The port of Morwellham on the Devon side of the river is now an open air museum with it's own mine that you journey into on a train.
 Engine houses dot the landscape above the river, climbing up through the villages of Harrowbarrow, St Ann's Chapel and onto the heights of Kit Hill Country Park, where the summits chimney is a landmark for many miles around.

 At Gunnislake you reach Newbridge, the first crossing point over the river since we left Saltash.
-The road into Devon takes you to Tavistock, gateway to Dartmoor whilst heading back into Cornwall you pass the Tamar Valley Centre at the top of the hill and further on the turning to the Tamar Valley Donkey Park, where children of all ages can have fun with our four legged friends or let of steam in the indoor play barn.
+The road into Devon takes you to Tavistock, gateway to Dartmoor, whilst heading back into Cornwall you pass the Tamar Valley Centre at the top of the hill and further on the turning to the Tamar Valley Donkey Park, where children of all ages can have fun with our four legged friends or let of steam in the indoor play barn.

 The river continues beyond Gunnislake, entering steeply wooded valleys as it heads toward Launceston but that section will be covered in another blog.
 For now enjoy discovering the section covered.